Ephraimdevelops/ednablog/README.md

-# ✨Digital Scribbles Blog with Jamstack✨
+# ✨Edna Ngowi Blog ✨

 ## Technologies used 💻: